jadeocr/jadeocr/README.md

-# chinese-ocr
+# jadeocr
-Chinese-ocr is a beautiful web-based [spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition) flashcard app for learning languages (not just Chinese), complete with handwriting recognition.
+Jadeocr is a beautiful web-based [spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition) flashcard app for learning languages (not just Chinese), complete with handwriting recognition.

 This project ticks all the boxes.
 It's beautiful, efficient, and effective.
 Most importantly, it provides handwriting recognition that is crucial for learning languages without an alphabet.
-Chinese-ocr makes the language-learning process more fun and more efficient.
+Jadeocr makes the language-learning process more fun and more efficient.

 ## Webapp